icerpc/icerpc-csharp/examples/Authorization/README.md

 middleware.
 The token provides identify information.

 The server dispatch pipeline is configured with two middleware:
-- The `AuthenticationMiddleware` is responsible for decrypting the request's identity token field and storing it using the request's identity feature.
+- The `AuthenticationMiddleware` is responsible for validating the request's identity token field and storing it using the request's identity feature.
 - The `AuthorizationMiddleware` is responsible for checking if the request's identity feature is authorized.